danidiaz/foldl-transduce/README.md

 - You can't perform bracketing operations like "withFile" that span the folding of an entire group. pipes-group allows them.

-- There doesn't seem to be a way to just take the first N groups in a stream and afterwards rejoin them.

-- You have more flexibility in pipes-group to decide how to fold a group based on previous results.
+- You have more flexibility in pipes-group to decide how to delimit and fold the next group based on previous results.